-CellBrite™ Cytoplasmic Membrane Labeling Kits are designed to label cell cytoplasmic membranes with fluorescent dyes, available in blue, green, orange, and red.
-The labeling is stable and nontoxic, suitable for long-term tracking of cells.
+CellBrite® Cytoplasmic Membrane Labeling Kits can be used to label cell cytoplasmic membranes with fluorescent dyes, available in blue, green, orange, and red.
+The labeling is nontoxic and suitable for long-term tracking of cells.
 The dyes also can be used to stain membranes of formaldehyde-fixed cells.

-CellBrite™ stains are based on lipophilic carbocyanine dyes: CellBrite™ Blue is based on DiB, CellBrite™ Green is based on Neuro-DiO, CellBrite™ Orange is based on DiI, and CellBrite™ Red is based on DiD.
+CellBrite® stains are based on lipophilic carbocyanine dyes: CellBrite® Blue is based on DiB, CellBrite® Green is based on Neuro-DiO, CellBrite® Orange is based on DiI, and CellBrite® Red is based on DiD.
 Carbocyanine dyes label cytoplasmic membrane and intracellular membrane structures efficiently and permanently.
-They have been used as tracers in cell–cell fusion, cellular adhesion, and migration applications due to their properties of low cytotoxicity and high resistance to intercellular transfer.
+They have been used as tracers in cell fusion, cell adhesion, and cell migration applications due to their properties of low cytotoxicity and high resistance to intercellular transfer.
 By combining multiple CellBrite® Cytoplasmic Membrane Stains, one can label multiple cell populations with different colors for studies of cell-cell interactions.

 Find the Right Stain for Your Application

-CellBrite™ dyes can be used to stain live cells or formaldehyde-fixed cells.
+CellBrite® dyes can be used to stain live cells or formaldehyde-fixed cells.
 Live cells can be fixed in formaldehyde after staining as well, but the staining has poor tolerance for methanol fixation or detergent permeabilization.
-However, permeabilizing fixed cells before staining with CellBrite™ dyes can give good results, see our Tech Tip: Combining Lipophilic Membrane Dyes with Immunofluorescence.
-For membrane stains that withstand fixation with either formaldehyde or methanol, as well as detergent permeabilization after staining, see our CellBrite™ Fix Membrane Stains and MemBrite™ Fix Cell Surface Staining Kits.
+However, permeabilizing fixed cells before staining with CellBrite® dyes can give good results, see our Tech Tip: Combining Lipophilic Membrane Dyes with Immunofluorescence.
+For membrane stains that withstand fixation with either formaldehyde or methanol, as well as detergent permeabilization after staining, see our CellBrite® Fix Membrane Stains and MemBrite® Fix Cell Surface Staining Kits.

-CellBrite™ dyes do not stain yeast or bacteria.
+CellBrite® dyes do not stain yeast or bacteria.
 See our Cellular Stains Table for more information on how our dyes stain various organisms.